lgbt-foundation/whitepaper/whitepaper.md

 #### Security

 The information stored in the blockchain is encrypted and maintained by a large network of participants that ensures its consistency.
 Not one actor can get unauthorized access, is able to manipulate or remove information without the consent of the owner.
-This prevents governments and organizations to demand or hack these informations, which is especially critical in countries, where the LGBT community faces repercussions.
+This prevents governments and organizations to demand, hack or otherwise obtain these information, which is especially critical in countries, where the LGBT community faces repercussions.

 #### Smart Contracts